Acekorneya/Ark-Survival-Ascended-Server/README.md

 We Also have Ark Servers for people who dont have the requirements to host a full cluster of all the map when they release.

-🎮 Join Our Community Cluster Server:
+🎮 Join Our Community Cluster Server: POK-PVE-Community-Cluster

-Join Our PVE ARK Cluster Server: POK-PVE-Community-Cluster
+- Server Name: POK-PVE-Community-Cluster.

 - Running Both Map in Cluster and More to Come as they release and added to the cluster.
 - PVE: A peaceful environment for your adventures.